 - BEEP’s methodology for helping societies strengthen their entrepreneurship ecosystems is both

-the—critical element in economic development.
+—critical element in economic development.
 They believe that entrepreneurship creates what economists call “spillovers”: jobs, wealth, taxes, as well as social inclusion, quality of life, human skill enrichment, innovation, and government reform.

-A second reason is that the existing strategies—national competitiveness, cluster strategies, innovation systems, and knowledge-based economies, and programs that focus only on starting companies—have been frustrating for leaders.
+A second reason is that the existing strategies—national competitiveness, cluster strategies, innovation systems, knowledge-based economies, and programs that focus only on starting companies—have been frustrating for leaders.
 The basis for frustration is that strategies are often unintentional rehashes of top-down industrial planning (where government picks winners, identifies segments to invest in, etc.).
-Moreover, it’s perplexingly difficult to identify economic actors in clusters, competitiveness systems, innovation systems, or knowledge-based economies.
+Moreover, it is perplexingly difficult to identify economic actors in clusters, competitiveness systems, innovation systems, or knowledge-based economies.
 Whose actions are you trying to influence?
 What are the behavioral outcomes?
 In entrepreneurship, we know who the economic actor is and what actions we are trying to encourage.

-Through the Babson Entrepreneurship Ecosystem Project, we have developed a methodology for helping societies strengthen their entrepreneurship ecosystems that is both
+Through BEEP, we have developed a methodology for helping regions strengthen their entrepreneurship ecosystems that is both

-specific and holistic.
+specific and holistic

 - Get a large group of stakeholders in a room, and begin to hash out with them what kinds of entrepreneurship are appropriate for them, and what programs will stimulate it, maintaining a holistic approach.
 Frequently governments confuse self-employment with entrepreneurship, and it is important to set these apart.

 - Within four to six months, it is usually possible to show scalable proof of concept of the specific programs, and see how they might be synergistic with each other.
-It is highly stimulating to realize you have the ability within a short period of time to generate focused enthusiasm, create useful business contacts for entrepreneurs, mentor them significantly, engage the providers of capital as a group to optimize available capital, and impact the culture by aligning with the media in new and innovative ways.
+It is highly stimulating to realize you have the ability within a short period to generate focused enthusiasm, create useful business contacts for entrepreneurs, mentor them significantly, engage the providers of capital as a group to optimize available capital, and impact the culture by aligning with the media in new and innovative ways.

 There is a lot more but the above action principles should convey the feasibility of getting something going quickly.
 Anyone can play a role in this process.
 For instance, entrepreneurs can organize and lobby for public commitment to enhance the entire entrepreneurship ecosystem.
-Or investors can embark on a broader strategy of strengthening deal flow and the readiness of entrepreneurs to take advantage of financing, for example by sponsoring education.
+Or, investors can embark on a broader strategy of strengthening deal flow and the readiness of entrepreneurs to take advantage of financing, for example by sponsoring education.